-The Armenian monk Gregory Narek (Grigor Narekatsi), whose life spanned the border between the 10th and 11th centuries (ca. 950 – 1003) was enrolled amongst the elite Doctors of the Church by Pope Francis in 2015.
-His memorial on this day was only promulgated a few weeks ago, so this is the first time we celebrate the saint in the public, liturgical calendar.
+The Armenian monk Gregory Narek (Grigor Narekatsi), whose life spanned the border between the 10th and 11th centuries (ca. 950 – 1003), was enrolled amongst the elite Doctors of the Church by Pope Francis in 2015.
+His memorial on this day was only promulgated two year ago – as I wrote at that time, that was the first time we celebrate the saint in the public, liturgical calendar.
 Today’s the third, if my calculations are right.

 His life was externally uneventful, at least in a worldly sense.
 Raised in a pious household on the shore of Lake Van (now in modern Turkey), as a young man he joined the monastery of Narekavank not far from his home, and spent the rest of his life in prayer, good works, contemplation and, the fruit thereof, his writing.
 His most famous work, and perhaps the greatest work of Armenian literature, is The Book of Lamentations, a mystical treatise of 95 chapters and 10,000 lines, difficult to put into one category.
 One may describe it as a theological meditation and introspection, perhaps, along the lines of Augustine’s Confessions.
 It is said that every household in Armenia once had one – and perhaps still does – to which even miraculous healing properties were ascribed – many sleep with a copy under their pillows.
 Certainly, Saint Gregory’s inspiration, and his words, helped the Armenians keep their faith and hope alive in the midst of much pain and suffering in their history, not least the genocide during the First World War at the hands of the Islamic Turks, who also destroyed Narekavank monastery, which had endured for over a thousand years.